osamadev/Wrangle-Analyze-Data/README.md

 -  Drop unwanted columns, then re-order the desired remaining columns in more logical sense to be more readable.

-## analyzing, and visualizing the wrangled data
+## Analyzing and Visualizing the Wrangled Data
 **we can conclude the following insights about the dataset:**

 -  The total number of observations in the dataset is 1993 rows.